Translations

 This method should perform a search query on the given field, in the given locale with the given searchQuery.
 The

-object given.
-Once the search is added to the Builder
+search should be performed on the Builder object given.
+Once the search is added to the Builder object, the

-object should be returned.
+Builder object should be returned.

 Available translations